 Learn about your child's preschool age range

 Depending on the child’s age, the way childcare workers treat children varies.
 A toddler requires more attention and care than a preschooler.
+Childcare centers often organize classrooms by ages, and parents should ask how many children are in each group or classroom to understand staff-to-child ratios and care quality.
 So, learn about different childcare age ranges and the basic requirements every childcare provider must offer.

 Research and make a list of childcare centers